-Logistics UK's infrastructure priorities to enable goods to be moved in the most safe, sustainable and efficient way are:
+Logistics UK's infrastructure priorities to enable goods to be moved in the most productive, strategic and green way are:

-- Completing the planned dualling of the A9, to improve journeys the length of Scotland. - Investment in the A75 and A77 to improve Northern Ireland Scotland links.
+- Prioritisation of the planned dualling of the A9, to improve journeys the length of Scotland. - Investment in the A75 and A77 to improve Northern Ireland Scotland links.